lennym/github-commit/README.md

 ### Non-text files

-To add a non-text file, pass a buffer instead of a string to `add`:
+To add a non-text file, pass a `Buffer` instead of a string to `add`:

 ```js
 const img = fs.readFileSync('./some-image.png');